A field service metric measures operational performance of a field service company, such as job completion rates or call booking rates.

 Track & Improve Your Field Service Metrics with ServiceTitan

-We’ve discussed the importance of tracking 19 specific field service metrics in this article.
-The ones you choose to focus on will depend on your individual business, but it is crucial that you have a reliable system to track them intentionally.
+The metrics you choose to focus on will depend on your individual business, but it’s crucial that you have a reliable system to track them intentionally.

 Whichever metrics you monitor, using field service management software like ServiceTitan to track your field service KPIs and manage all your other business operations helps you make data-driven decisions that boost business performance and increase profitability.